pjones-git/portfolio/README.md

 After enabling GitHub Pages, your website will be available at:
 **https://pjones-git.github.io/portfolio/**

-### GitHub Actions Deployment

-A GitHub Actions workflow is included that will automatically:
-- Build and deploy your site when you push changes
-- Ensure your website is always up to date
-- Handle the deployment process automatically

 ### Updating Your Live Website

 **Method 1: Direct Edit (Recommended for GitHub Pages)**
-1. Edit `index.html` directly in your repository
+1. Edit `index.html` directly in your repository (via GitHub web interface or locally)
 2. Commit and push changes to the main branch
-3. GitHub Actions will automatically deploy the updates
+3. GitHub Pages will automatically deploy the updates

 **Method 2: Local Development with Admin Interface**
 1. Clone the repository locally